4 Action list

 Functionality Overview:

 The "Import from Feature" panel allows users to import various data tables such as abundance, MFI (Mean Fluorescence Intensity), and metadata tables.
-All these tables should be linked by a common ID. the user will soon be able to reference the type
+All these tables should be linked by a common ID. the user will soon be able to reference the type or state status of markers and a clustering annotation.

 Instructions: